SystangoTechnologies/Crashalert/README.md

 ## Basic usage

-First of all, you'll need to add following code in your `app.js` or any top hierarchy component in `counstructor` or  `componentWillMount()` method.
+First of all, you'll need to add following code in your `app.js` or any top hierarchy component in `constructor` or  `componentWillMount()` method.
 This is required configuration for crash reporter.

 ```javascript